 6. In Hardware and Sound, click Device Manager under the heading Devices and Printers.
+The following figure appears.

 Figure 4 Device Manager

 7. In the Device Manager, expand the sub-menu under Storage Controllers and right-click Update Driver Software, as shown in the following figure.